velasale/suction-gripper/platformio_ws/README.md

 By default, both `micro-ros-platformio` and `micro-ros-arduino` **only support one ROS service**.

-If you want to enable **more than one**, follow these steps using PlatformIO:
+This grippers should provide two services: switch valve, operate fingres.
+Hence, make sure to enable **more than one**, following these steps using PlatformIO:

 ---